chensxb97/mcpObs/README.md

 /<path to server file>/venv/bin/<python executable> server.py
 ```

-5. On submitting the run command, a mcp-servers definition will be generated in Github Copilot's `settings.json`.
+5. On submitting the run command, a mcp server definition* will be generated in Github Copilot's `settings.json`.
 You should see something similar to this.

 ```json
 "mcp": {